Sidhu in fresh EC trouble for his remarks against PM Modi

-(Eds: Recasting overnight story) New Delhi, May 11 (PTI) The Election Commission has issued a fresh show cause notice to Congress leader Navjot Singh Sidhu for prima facie violating the Model Code of Conduct by allegedly making disparaging remarks against Prime Minister Narendra Modi.He was given a day to reply to the notice that was issued Friday by the commission.
-The poll panel had received a complaint from the BJP that Sidhu, during a rally in Madhya Pradesh on April 29, had made disparaging comments about Modi.He had reportedly accused the prime minister of "making money in the Rafale jet deal" and also "allowing" the rich to escape the country after "robbing" nationalised banks.The poll panel had in April censured Sidhu for allegedly warning the Muslim community that efforts were on to divide their votes in Bihar and it barred him from campaigning for 72 hours.
-PTI NAB NSD AAR
+New Delhi, May 10 (PTI) The Election Commission Friday issued a fresh show cause notice to Congress leader Navjot Singh Sidhu for prima facie violating the model code of conduct by making alleged disparaging remarks against Prime Minister Narendra Modi.He has been given a day to reply to the notice.
+The poll panel had received a complaint from the BJP that Sidhu, during a rally in Madhya Pradesh on April 29, had made disparaging comments about PM Modi.He had reportedly accused the prime minister of "making money in the Rafale jet deal" as also "allowing" the rich to escape the country after "robbing" nationalised banks.The poll panel had in April censured Sidhu for allegedly warning the Muslim community that efforts were on to divide their votes in Bihar, and barred him from campaigning for 72 hours.
+PTI NAB NAB NSDNSD

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today